 2019 Monthly Status Update Month Completed Tasks January Meet / Interview artists and leadership of Arts organizations.
 Discover Paducah's needs.
 Research approaches to a Council and Best Practices throughout the U.S. February Set up shared calendar for the "Arts Consortium."
 Continue researching approaches.
 NEA meeting in Washington DC.
 March Met with 34 creatives, arts organizations and creative businesses.
 Drafting goals, mission and objectives of the Council.
 Developing a proposed list of members with strategic skillsets and capabilities.
 April Launching from Kentucky Arts Council and the Americans for the Arts suggestions and support, staff planned a creative entrepreneurship symposium in May titled Creative Impact 2019.
 Local artists, arts organizations, NFPs, local businesses are targeted, but all are invited to attend.
-Input for the Council will be gathered at the symposium. Мау Exploring NEA grant opportunities for Creative Industries initiatives.
+Input for the Council will be gathered at the symposium.
+May Exploring NEA grant opportunities for Creative Industries initiatives.
 Proposing a list of members of the Creative & Cultural Council with an initial goal of launching a creative entrepreneurship program.
 June This WIN action item is in process of being transferred to the Customer Experience Director Lindsay Parish.
 July The city applied for the NEA grant for funding for creative entrepreneurship workshops.
-The project plan is being revised due to transferring the WIN action item to Customer Experience Director Lindsav Parish.
-August September October November December
+The project plan is being revised due to transferring the WIN action item to Customer Experience Director Lindsay Parish.
+August Developed new project plan and timeline.
+Began analyzing data from the Creative Impact Symposium and meetings with creatives.
+September October November December